MXWest/GettingToKnowK8s/.github/README.md

 ### 1. Reuse the Docker daemon
-To speed things up locally, we'll use the Docker daemon in `minikube` to do our building.
+Let's point our SHELL to minikube's docker-daemon to do our building.

-`eval $(minikube docker-env)`
+`eval $(minikube -p minikube docker-env)`

 If you want to be sure it worked, try running `docker ps`.
-You'll see all the `k8s` containers running.
+You'll see all the `k8s` containers running in minikube.

 To unset the environment: `eval $(minikube docker-env -u)`